shakes76/PatternAnalysis-2024/recognition/README.md

 # ADNI Classifier Based on GFNet Transformer
 ## Introduction
-Alzheimer's disease is a chronic neurodegenerative condition that slowy impairs an afflicted person's  memory over decades.
+Alzheimer`s disease is a chronic neurodegenerative condition that slowy impairs an afflicted person`s  memory over decades.
 Modern medicine offers little insight into this disease and no cure has been discovered.
 However, their are preventative medications available that can delay early onset of Alzheimers if early intervention is taken.
 Not everyone has the luxury to healthcare which makes predictive machine learning classifiers one of the cheapest and fastest ways to get diagnosed.
-In this test, a vision transformer (ViT) variety known as Global Filter Neural Network (GFNet) is used to build a classification model that aims to predict whether a patient has Alzheimer's with up to 80% accuracy.
+In this test, a vision transformer (ViT) variety known as Global Filter Neural Network (GFNet) is used to build a classification model that aims to predict whether a patient has Alzheimer`s with up to 80% accuracy.

 Vision transformers are a variety of transformer architecture that were originally used for natural language processing.
 Instead of using convolutional neural nets
-ViT's divide an image into a sequence of flattened sub-images called patches.
+ViT`s divide an image into a sequence of flattened sub-images called patches.
 Traditionally, each patch is then linearly embedded into a fixed dimensional vector.
 Positional embeddings are then added to these patch embeddings to retain spacial information and the resulting sequence is then parsed through the transform encoder which is then finally processed by a multi-layered perceptron (MLP) which performs the image classification.
 Figure 1